UDST/choicemodels/CONTRIBUTING.md

 - Make a fork of the [conda-forge/choicemodels-feedstock](https://github.com/conda-forge/choicemodels-feedstock) repository -- there may already be a fork in udst

+- Edit `recipe/meta.yaml`:
-- Edit `recipe/meta.yaml`: (1) update the version number, and (2) paste a new hash matching the tar.gz file that was uploaded to pypi (the hash is available on pypi.org under "Download files")
+  - update the version number
+  - paste a new hash matching the tar.gz file that was uploaded to pypi (it's available on the pypi.org project page)

-- Check that the run requirements match `requirements.txt`
+- Check that the run requirements still match `requirements.txt`

 - Open a pull request to the `conda-forge/choicemodels-feedstock` master branch

 - Automated tests will run, and after they pass one of the current project maintainers will be able to merge the PR -- you can add your Github user name in `meta.yaml` for the next update

-- Check https://anaconda.org/conda-forge/choicemodels for the new version
+- Check https://anaconda.org/conda-forge/choicemodels for the new version (may take a few minutes for it to appear)